Mike Dunleavy Jr.: Chicago Bulls (2013–2016)

 On July 10, 2013, Dunleavy signed with the Chicago Bulls, on a reported two-year deal worth about $6 million.

 On April 25, 2014, Dunleavy set a playoff career-high 35 points including a franchise playoff record for most three-point field goals with 8 against the Washington Wizards in game three of their 2014 NBA Playoffs first round match-up, which the Bulls won 100–97.

-Dunleavy injured his right ankle against the Denver Nuggets on January 1, 2015 and was sidelined for over a month.
+Dunleavy injured his right ankle against the Denver Nuggets on January 1, 2015, and was sidelined for over a month.

 On July 14, 2015, Dunleavy re-signed with the Bulls to a reported three-year, $14.4 million contract.
 After missing the Bulls' first 16 games of the season due to a back injury, he was ruled out for a further four-to-six weeks on December 3 due to the injury requiring additional rehabilitation.

+After appearing to throw punches at the Bucks' Michael Carter-Williams in a decisive game 6 in round one of the 2015 playoffs − which the Bulls won 120–66, eliminating the Bucks − Giannis Antetokounmpo of the Bucks retaliated against Dunleavy's "dirty" play with a hard foul, leading to Antetokounmpo being ejected from the game.
+Since, Dunleavy has been perhaps the most hated current or former player among fans of the Bucks, with the vulgar initialism "FMD" being commonly used online.

 On February 1, 2016, using the flexible assignment rule, Dunleavy was assigned to the Santa Cruz Warriors, the D-League affiliate of the Golden State Warriors, with the goal to practice there during the Bulls' West Coast road trip.
 Two days later, he was recalled by the Bulls.
 On February 6, Dunleavy made his season debut for the Bulls after missing the first 49 games.
 He played 14 minutes and scored five points in a 112–105 loss to the Minnesota Timberwolves.

 Cleveland Cavaliers (2016–2017)

 On July 7, 2016, Dunleavy was traded, along with the rights to Vladimir Veremeenko, to the Cleveland Cavaliers in exchange for the rights to Albert Miralles.
-He made his debut for the Cavaliers in the team's season opener on October 25, 2016 against the New York Knicks.
+He made his debut for the Cavaliers in the team's season opener on October 25, 2016, against the New York Knicks.
 In 22 minutes off the bench, he recorded four points, four rebounds, two assists and three steals in a 117–88 win.
 On December 23, 2016, he scored a season-high 14 points in a 119–99 win over the Brooklyn Nets.